cliffeby/resume/README.md

 ### Qualifications

 Avocation for development throughout my career.
-Familiarity with Javascript/C# and Webstorm/Visual Studio IDEs Frequent attendance at Cap Area .Net, its Silverlight user group and the former RockNug user group.
+Familiarity with Javascript, MEAN Stack and Webstorm IDE Frequent attendance at Nova Mean, Cap Area .Net, its Silverlight user group and the former RockNug user group.
 Regular listener to .
-Net Rocks, Yet Another Podcast, and Hanselminutes.
+Net Rocks, Adventures in Angular, Yet Another Podcast, and Hanselminutes.

 ### Previous Experience

-### President, Americas Transportation Company
+### President, Americas Transportation Company - retired 2016

 <section>

 #### Years of Experience

-42 (5 with Parsons Brinckerhoff; 37 with others)</section>
+42 (8 with Parsons Brinckerhoff; 37 with others)</section>

 #### Education